lcrosvila/ai-music-detection/README.md

 ```

 ### Train the Hierarchical classifiers

+The pre-trained models can be found in: [TODO]

-Train the hiererchical classifiers and save them:
+Alternatively, train the hiererchical classifiers and save them:

 ```bash
 python src/hierarchical_classifier.py